rust-lang/rust-forge/src/mdbook/proposals-and-stabilization.md

 the nature of the proposal, described below.

 - Open a discussion on the [mdBook zulip thread].
   - This is the preferred way.
-It allows to prevent users to lose too much time implementing something if in the end, the team will ask major changes or even refuse it.
+It reduces the risk of contributors losing too much time implementing something if in the end, the team will ask major changes or even refuse it.
     After the discussion, if accepted and depending on the change, an RFC or a PR will be the next step.
 - Pull Request (PR)
   - Opening a pull request on the [`rust-lang/mdBook`][mdbook] repository is a lightweight mechanism suitable for most proposals.